bolive2/startup/README.md

 Use the encryption to store passwords.
 This way even if people get into database, they still don't see passwords

 There are different sources to store passwords

+## Websocket Notes:
+is a format for having a chat
+debug in chrome and VS studio
+to debug in chrome hit F12
+Java provides the interaction with the DOM normally time out but can set it to not close